Okadaic acid: Laboratory syntheses

 Isobe's Synthesis of Okadaic Acid.

-To date, several studies have been performed toward the synthesis of okadaic acid and its derivatives.
 Three total syntheses of okadaic acid have been achieved, along with many more formal syntheses and several total syntheses of the other dinophysistoxins.
 The first total synthesis of okadaic acid was completed in 1986 by Isobe et al., just five years after the molecule's structure was elucidated.
 The next two were completed in 1997 and 1998 by the Forsyth and Ley groups respectively.

 In Isobe's synthesis, the molecule was broken into three pieces, along the C14–C15 bonds, and the C27–C28 bonds.
 This formed fragments A, B, and C, which were all synthesized separately, after which the B and C fragments were combined, and then combined with the A fragment.
 This synthesis contained 106 steps, with a longest linear sequence of 54 steps.
 The precursors to all three fragments were all glucose derivatives obtained from the chiral pool.
 Spiroketals were obtained from precursor ketone diols, and were therefore formed thermally in acid.

 Forsyth's Synthesis of Okadaic Acid.

-Similar to Isobe's synthesis, the Forsyth synthesis sought to reduce the number of steps, and to increase potential for designing analogues late in the synthesis.
+Similar to Isobe's synthesis, the Forsyth synthesis sought to reduce the number of steps and to increase potential for designing analogues late in the synthesis.
 To do this, Forsyth et al. designed the synthesis to allow for structural changes and installation of important functional groups before large pieces were joined.
 Their resulting synthesis was 3% yielding, with 26 steps in the longest linear sequence.
 As above, spiroketalization was performed thermodynamically with introduction of acid.

 Ley's Synthesis of Okadaic Acid.

 Ley's synthesis of okadaic acid is most unlike its predecessors, although it still contains similar motifs.
 Like the others, this synthesis divided okadaic acid into three components along the acyclic segments.
 However, designed to display new techniques developed in their group, Ley's synthesis included forming the spiroketals using (diphenylphosphineoxide)-tetrahydrofuran and (phenylsulfonyl)-tetrahydropyrans, allowing for more mild conditions.
 Similar to those above, a portion of the stereochemistry in the molecule was set by starting materials obtained from the chiral pool, in this case mannose.